mqttjs/mqtt-packet/README.md

   * <a href="#contributing">Contributing</a>
   * <a href="#license">Licence &amp; copyright</a>

-This library works with node v4.x, v0.12.x, v0.10.x and node v0.8.x and all iojs releases, but it requires at least NPM 1.4.
+This library works with node v4.x, v0.12.x, v0.10.x and all iojs releases, but it requires at least NPM 1.4.
 To upgrade NPM on node v0.8, run `npm install npm@1.4.28 -g`.